 My bright blue kayak bobbed on the waves.
 The wind picked up and the knot in my stomach tightened.
-To my left was the gaping mouth of the Weeki Wachee and Mud Rivers, and to my right was the endless Gulf of Mexico.
+To my left yawned the gaping mouth of the Weeki Wachee and Mud Rivers, and to my right stretched the endless Gulf of Mexico.
 I was but a speck in the great wide open sea.
-This…
+My…

 Kayaking is fun, enjoyable, and the most eco-friendly way to explore- but before you run out a buy an kayak, there are some essential things you should know about this popular water sport.